-To solve the difficulty, this article constructs a stochastic process with averaged observations (SPAO), which builds a bridge between the average of the binary-valued observations and the algorithm.
+To solve the difficulty, this paper constructs a stochastic process with averaged observations (SPAO), which builds a bridge between the average of the binary-valued observations and the algorithm.
 By SPAO, we can utilize the distribution tail of the observation average to estimate the distribution tail of the algorithm.

-In this article, an SA-based algorithm without projections or truncations is proposed for the binary-valued moving average (MA) system identification problem.
-The main contributions of this article are as follows.
+In the paper, a stochastic approximation-based (SA-based) algorithm without projections or truncations is proposed for the binary-valued moving average (MA) system identification problem.
+The main contributions of the paper are as follows.

-- A new SA-based identification algorithm without projections is proposed for binary-valued MA systems.
+- i) A new SA-based identification algorithm without projections is proposed for binary-valued MA systems.
 Using this algorithm, we can recursively obtain the unknown parameter under uniform persistent excitations without any a priori information on the parameter location.
-It is the first paper where such a property is derived in the fixed finite-level quantizer and nonperiodic deterministic input case. - 2) The convergence properties of the SA-based identification algorithm are established.
+It is the first paper where such a property is derived in the fixed finite-level quantizer and non-periodic deterministic input case. - ii) The convergence properties of the SA-based identification algorithm are established.
 To be specific, the almost sure convergence and mean square convergence are induced through the exponential convergence of the estimation error distribution tail.
-Besides, when the stepsize coefficient is properly selected, the almost sure convergence rate is proved to be $O(\sqrt{\ln \ln k/k})$, which is first achieved among online identification algorithms of stochastic binary-valued systems under nonperiodic inputs.
-Moreover, the mean square convergence rate is proved to be O(1/k), which is the best mean square convergence rate in theory under binary-valued observations and even accurate ones. - 3) A new constructive methodology is developed for the convergence analysis of binary-valued system identification algorithms.
+Besides, when the step-size coefficient is properly selected, the almost sure convergence rate is proved to be $O(\sqrt{\ln \ln k/k})$, which is firstly achieved among online identification algorithms of stochastic binary-valued systems under non-periodic inputs.
+Moreover, the mean square convergence rate is proved to be O(1/k), which is the best mean square convergence rate in theory under binary-valued observations and even accurate ones. - iii) A new constructive methodology is developed for the convergence analysis of binary-valued system identification algorithms.
 Specially, SPAO is constructed to reveal the connection between the average of the binary-valued observations and the convergence properties of the algorithm.
 Moreover, the methodology is also shown to be practical for a common class of recursive identification algorithms for binary-valued systems, such as the stochastic gradient-based algorithm [19] and the quasi-Newton type algorithms [33], [34].

-The rest of this article is organized as follows.
+The rest of the paper is organized as follows.
 Section II formulates the identification problem.
 Section III proposes an SA-based identification algorithm of binary-valued systems.
 Section IV gives the convergence analysis.
 Section IV-A constructs an auxiliary stochastic process named SPAO and discusses its property.
 Based on SPAO, Section IV-B estimates the distribution tail of the estimation error, and gives the almost sure and mean square convergence.
-Sections IV-C and IV-D analyze the almost sure and mean square convergence rates, respectively.
+Section IV-C and Section IV-D analyze the almost sure and mean square convergence rates, respectively.
 Section V simulates a numerical example to demonstrate the theoretical results.
-Finally, Section VI concludes this article.
+Section VI gives concluding remarks and future works.